What is the ECM and how does it work?

 - Car fails to start

 *Before replacing the ECM, extensive diagnostics should be conducted to determine it as the root cause.
+Read our complete OBD2 scanner guide to learn everything you need to know about OBD2, including how to use it to diagnose your vehicle.

 How Much Does it Cost to Replace the Engine Control Module?